-The morning chill creeps through my layers, as I sit on my porch twirling my finger playfully in my whiskers.
+The morning chill creeps through my layers as I sit on my porch, twirling my finger playfully in my whiskers.
 I swallow a sip of coffee while tugging at them, lost in the depths of my thoughts.
 The amber glow of the collision night and dawn illuminate the horizon.
 Today, a man was born that brought so much light to the world.
 His very presence hurled us out of darkness; we had been submerged in for nearly a hundred years.
 His vision, his courage, and his devotion to humanity will never be forgotten.

 Now a seasoned man, I wonder if my efforts in life have helped fulfill that dream.
-Most of my life I spent fighting for God, Country, and the ideal of freedom.
-Countless hours spent away in pursuit of the dream on the mountain top.
-Endless miles walked for the dream of the Promised Land.
+Most of my life, I spent fighting for God, Country, and the ideal of freedom.
+Countless hours spent away in pursuit of that dream on the mountain top.
+Endless miles walked for that dream of the Promised Land.
 No mile of this did I walk alone.
-Each mile walked and every hour spent away, was in the faith that a moment of hatred was erased.
+Each mile walked, and every hour spent away was in the faith that a moment of hatred was erased.
 I hoped they would ring the bell of freedom.
 A sound heard in the souls of each man and woman in the land.
 A faith I held onto with all my might, even though it was sometimes fleeting.